 Indexing may eliminate the chance that the Fund will substantially outperform the Underlying Index but also may reduce some of the risks of active management, such as poor security selection.
 Indexing seeks to achieve lower costs and better after-tax performance by keeping portfolio turnover low in comparison to actively managed investment companies.

-BFA uses a representative sampling indexing strategy to manage the Fund.
-"Representative sampling" is an indexing strategy that involves investing in a representative sample of securities that collectively has an investment profile similar to that of the Underlying Index.
+BFA uses a representative sampling indexing strategy to manage the Fund and the Underlying Fund.
+"Representative sampling" is an indexing strategy that involves investing in a representative sample of securities or other instruments comprising the Underlying Index.
 The securities selected are expected to have, in the aggregate, investment characteristics (based on factors such as market capitalization and industry weightings), fundamental characteristics (such as return variability and yield) and liquidity measures similar to those of the Underlying Index.
-The Fund may or may not hold all of the securities in the Underlying Index.
+The Fund or the Underlying Fund may or may not hold all of the securities in its Underlying Index.